cmbarker/wnvca-2024/model-output/README.md

   * *round2-id*.csv
   * ...

-where the round id corresponds to the target date of the forecast and the id to the *team-model* identifier.
+where the round id corresponds to the origin date (*due date*) of the forecast and the id to the *team-model* identifier.
 More information on these folders structures' is found in [this document](https://hubdocs.readthedocs.io/en/stable/format/model-output.html).
 And examples for one of our baseline models can be found in [this folder](./model-output/CDPH-AZO/).

 ### Metadata